Highest and lowest paying health care jobs in Kankakee - NewsBreak

 Mayor Lightfoot: Chicago residents should expect a 2.5% property tax increase

-(The Center Square) – Residents of Chicago can expect to see their property taxes increased in 2023, Mayor Lori Lightfoot said Wednesday at a budget forecast briefing.
+Residents of Chicago can expect to see their property taxes increased in 2023, Mayor Lori Lightfoot said Wednesday, August 10, at a budget forecast briefing.
 Lightfoot said her plan includes a 2.5% property tax increase for 2023, totaling more than $42 million in new revenue for the city.
+Lightfoot said...

 wcsjnews.com